zambezi/d3-utils/man/throttle.md

 ## throttle

-Reconfigurable higher order component that will take, not a selection, but a standard D3 component and will return a new component that will throttle when it's called to prevent excessive redraws.
+Configurable higher order component that will take, not a selection, but a standard D3 component and will return a new component that will throttle when the original component is called to prevent excessive redraws.

 Internally this uses [underscore's throttle](http://underscorejs.org/#throttle) function.
 An optional second `wait` argument may be passed in.